• Skip to primary navigation

 • Nutella flapjacks

-I hope you like these lemon drizzle flapjacks.
+I hope you like my lemon drizzle flapjacks.
 If you try them at home, leave a comment and rating below to let me know how it goes.
 Enjoy!

 thumbnail image of lemon drizzle flapjacks in a pile